Book Now

 Moving on to the lateral longitudinal arch, we find it positioned on the outer edge of the foot, parallel to the medial arch.
 The lateral arch spans from the heel to the little toe and is primarily supported by the calcaneus and the fifth metatarsal bone.
 Although less pronounced than the medial arch, it plays a vital role in distributing the body’s weight and maintaining balance.

 The lateral longitudinal arch works in conjunction with the medial arch to provide stability and absorb the forces encountered during movement.
 It contributes to the foot’s ability to adapt to uneven surfaces and changes in terrain.
 Just like the medial arch, issues such as excessive pronation or supination can impact the functionality of the lateral arch, leading to discomfort and potential injuries.
-Examination of the Calcaneus and Cuboid joints usually reveal restrictions which need to be either adjusted or mobilized depending on the level of inflammation.
-We found that releasing these joints often lead to faster improved results with plantar fasciitis.

 The Transverse Arch